 Advantages of cast iron counterweights compare to concrete ones:

-Iron is denser than most materials, thus cast metals for counterweights have in average three times more density than pure concrete.
+Cast iron is denser than most materials, thus cast metals for counterweights have in average three times more density than pure concrete.
 This enables iron to achieve the target weight in less space and volume compared to concrete which eliminates the cost for additional material.

 Concrete's density can be improved by adding dense aggregates such as limonite, hematite, or magnetite, or metal bits and scraps into the concrete mix.
 This increases the concrete's cost substantially, but its density is still less than those of the iron.